-Category 6a ethernet cable links each plot to its centrally located fiber/ethernet switch.
-Category 6 is a standard cable for Gigabit ethernet and is compatible with Category 5/5e and Category 3 cable standards.
-It is suitable for 10BASE-T, 100BASElayout minimizes the number of connection points and pieces of networking equipment involved making troubleshooting and maintenance easier (Fig. 4).

-TX (Fast ethernet) 1000BASE-T/1000BASE-TX (Gigabit ethernet) and 10GBASE-T (10 Gbit ethernet) networks.
-This allows flexibility to deal with practically any type of data and avoid very expensive cable upgrades if network speed needs to be improved.
+Category 6a Ethernet cable links each plot to its centrally located Fiber/Ethernet switch.
+Category 6 is a standard cable for Gigabit Ethernet and is compatible with Category 5/5e and Category 3 cable standards.
+It is suitable for 10BASE-T, 100BASE-TX (Fast Ethernet) 1000BASE-T/1000BASE-TX (Gigabit Ethernet) and 10GBASE-T (10-Gigabit Ethernet) networks.
+This allows for flexibility to deal with practically any type of data and avoid very expensive cable upgrades if network speed needs to be improved.

 Communications inside the plots use Category 5e or 6 plenum cable because it is less bulky, easier to deal with in short lengths, and fully compatible with 6a cable.
-This the CB is not only industrial grade, but also has extended operating temperature and humidity ranges. ethernet switches are rated for an operating environment of -40 to +70 °C and 10 to 90 % relative humidity.
-Fiber/ethernet switches are rated for -20 to +70 °C and 5 to 95 % relative humidity.
+This layout minimizes the number of connection points and pieces of networking equipment involved making troubleshooting and maintenance easier (Fig. 4).

 Although all network and data acquisition equipment are located inside enclosures that provide protection from the weather elements, they still may suffer extreme temperature and humidity variations.
-That is why all networking equipment deployed outside
+That is why all networking equipment deployed outside the CB is not of only industrial grade but also has extended operating temperature and humidity ranges.
+Ethernet switches are rated for an operating environment of -40 to +70 °C and 10-90 % relative humidity.
+Fiber/Ethernet switches are rated for -20 to +70 °C and 5-95 % relative humidity.